huiyuxie/huiyuxie.github.io/index.md

   <div class="container">
     <img class="left" src="/assets/me.png" width="150" height="150">
     <p>
+    This project is under the organization of Google and Julia.
+It conducts the gpu accelcetion for the Trixi.jl project.

     Huiyu(<a href="https://github.com/huiyuxie">@huiyuxie</a>) was selected as a contributor to initiate this project in GSoC 2023.
 She has a strong interest in GPU programming and harbors a love for mathematics and philosophy.
 She chose to continue her contribution to this project in her spare time.
     </p>
     <div style="clear: both"></div>